Latest Work

 My most valuable skill as a photographer is not my working knowledge of cameras settings or expertise with the latest post-processing software, but it is having the eye to see how my photographs should be rendered in their final finished state.

 Some "photographers" take post-production beyond its definition and, like Hollywood CGI artists, "build" images in the computer rather than to merely enhance and refine what was captured with the camera.
 This is not photography in the truest sense; it is computer generated imaging, even if it utilizes photographic stock in the process.
 I do not composite images to replace skies, back grounds, or foregrounds from different photographs captured at different locations, or different times of day to create an image that does not exist anywhere in reality or is "too good" to be true.
-In other words, my work is "real" photography and not digital wizardry.
+In other words, my work is "real" photography and not "digital wizardry."
 Though much of my work is done in post-production, I am a photographer not a Photoshop artist.
-I'm sure you can understand the difference.
+I'm sure you understand the difference.

 My style is traditional or real photography with an emphasis on artistic and technical quality.
 My photographs are characterized by good dynamic range, a full range of tonal values, rich velvety colors, and realism.
 My intent is to render the world and my subject matter not so much exactly as it is, (that would be documentation) but as it should be or how I prefer it to be.
 In photographing the natural landscape I present it as pristine and untouched by man.
 The hand of mankind is almost always absent from it as though mankind's influence would keep it from being a pure representation of God's creative work.
-The earth is under the curse, but not because the earth is in itself sinful, it is cursed because of man's sin and so I keep the source of sin (man) out of it.
+The earth is under the curse, but not because the earth is in itself evil, it is cursed because of man's sin and so I keep the source of sin (man) out of it.

 The pictures that a photographer makes point back to the photographer and reveal something about what kind of person he is.
 His character, or lack thereof, will be reflected in the pictures he makes, and his choice of subject matter.

 I photograph people with a documentary style that isn't truly documentary.
 True human documentary work records people as they are - it documents what is.
 I, on the other hand, generally (but not always) portray people as I prefer to see them, as I believe that they should be - at their clean best.
 In doing so I remove from my photography all that is undesirable in the human condition to reflect my own personal values, and to preserve the beauty and dignity for which man was originally created.
 My basic objective in photographing people, is to make the best and most photographically appealing images of people in their element or environment, and not so much to express who they really are off camera.
 For me, it is about the artistic quality of the photograph itself.
 It is all about the photography.
-I don't use my camera to promote some environmentalist, social, or humanitarian cause.
-Many photographers who are trying to find meaning for their life often adopt some such cause because they want to matter and "make a difference."
-But I have already found the meaning of life and purpose in my Christian faith, and there is absolutely nothing that is higher or more important than that.
-Christianity is the thing that best improves and changes the world.

 Another aspect of my "style" as a photographer is that I tend to resist change and to remain largely unmoved by all of the rapidly shifting and fleeting trends in contemporary photography.
-I have no desire to be another one of the thousands who chase the trends, but to establish my own standard.
+I I have no desire to be another one of the thousands who chase the trends, but to establish my own standard.
 Though I am aware of the current trends of popular photography, and continue to learn and explore new ideas, I am resolved to maintain my own style.
 My style is as unique as my own signature, and with it I am determined to make my mark upon the world of photography wether it is acknowledged or not.

 Slice Of Light